Please note that this program is currently full and is not accepting more students at this time. You may be interested in these other programs:

 For the sixth consecutive year, Syracuse University was ranked by The Hollywood Reporter (THR) on its list of the “Top 25 American Film Schools.”
 The 2018 list, which THR compiled after consulting with educators, industry professionals and alumni, ranks Syracuse at No. 22.

-The summer filmmaking course is an intense and immersive college experience focused on film and visual cinematic storytelling, creativity and cinematic imagination.
+The summer filmmaking course for high school students is an intense and immersive college experience focused on film and visual cinematic storytelling, creativity, and cinematic imagination.

-Through a series of hands-on workshops, students will be introduced to and will learn basic filmmaking tools, concepts, and skills … i.e. cinematography, sound recording, scriptwriting, directing actors and working with non-actors, editing, and postproduction.
-This is a high pace course.
+Through a series of hands-on workshops, students will be introduced to and will learn basic filmmaking tools, concepts, and skills … i.e. cinematography, sound recording, scriptwriting, directing actors and working with non-actors, editing, and post-production.
+This is a fast paced course.
 During the two weeks, students will create a short film.
 The course will conclude with a public screening of student movies.
 Students will get a chance to gain experience with 16mm celluloid film as well.

 At Syracuse University, high school students will learn about and experience studying film in a university settings.
 Filmmaking students are immersed in the process and workload of a career in the film industry.

 Each student will walk away with completed pieces of work made during this class and a more concrete command of the skill set needed to take a film idea from concept to creation.